This article has links to products and services we love, which we may make commission from.

 So where is Craigh na Dun?
 Unfortunately, it doesn’t exist, but you can see where it was filmed if you look hard enough.

-On the long, winding road between Queens View, near Pitlochry, to the village of Kinloch Rannoch, you may spot the hill, with the trees.
+On the long, winding road between Queens View, near Pitlochry, and the village of Kinloch Rannoch, you may spot the hill with the trees.

 Bonus: Glencoe

-Glencoe is shown off beautifully at the very start at the opening credits and it’s the perfect place to truly see what makes Scotland so special.
+Glencoe is shown off beautifully at the very start at the opening credits and it’s the perfect place to see what makes Scotland so special truly.

-Looking to meet a man in a kilt?
-Here my guide on where to find them.
+Are you looking to meet a man in a kilt?
+Here is my guide on where to find them.

 Frequently Asked Outlander Questions

-- When will the next season of Outlander be aired?
-The next season will air in June.
+• When will the next season of Outlander be aired?
+There are whispers that the Droughtlander is nearly over…

 Outlander Virtual Tour